leeeoooo3/step/README.md

 # Google Student Training in Engineering Program
-This repo contains Leonardo's portfolio and STEP projcects.
+This repo contains Leonardo's portfolio and STEP projects.